pelican-eggs/eggs/game_eggs/steamcmd_servers/v_rising_bepinex/README.md

 - All `ServerHostSettings.json` settings can be automatically configured via Startup variables.
   - This includes: Server name, game settings preset, password, max players, auto save settings, and more...
 - RCON ready (\*requires extra port – see [Server Ports](#server-ports)).
 See the RCON section under [Manual Configuration Topics](#manual-configuration-topics) for more info.
-- Load BepInEx if enabled
+- Load BepInEx so you can install mod on your server

 ---